rrigato/architecture/clean_architecture/layers_overview.md

 ## entry
 -  requires a ValidRequest object, can invoke repo and usecase layer
+-  returns ResponseSuccess or ResponseFailure

+### validators
+- module within entry that defines ValidRequest/InvalidRequest objects
+- Defines ResponseSuccess and ResponseFailure objects

+- validators that provide an abstraction/can be reused between externals (lambda, frameworks, libraries, UI) trying to call business logic

 ## repo
 - I/O with persistant storage, apis, 3rd part libraries or frameworks